What Info Can Be Found On A Boat's Compliance Notice

 What Information is Typically Found on a Boat's Compliance Notice?

 The specific details included on a compliance notice can vary slightly depending on the country of origin, the type of boat, and the governing body involved.
-However, several key pieces of information are almost always present.
+Still, several key pieces of information are almost always present.
 These usually include:

 • Boat's Unique Identification Number (HIN): The HIN is a unique alphanumeric code assigned to each boat, acting as its "fingerprint."
 This is vital for registration, insurance, and tracking purposes.
 Think of it as the boat's social security number.